railsware/go-global/README.md

 // config.Database.PoolSize loaded from /param_prefix/database/pool_size
 ```

-Supported value types: `string`, `int`, `bool` ("true"/"false").
+- Supported value types: `string`, `int`, `bool` ("true"/"false").

+- A `[]byte` can be loaded from Base64 encoded string.

-Complex type should be either a `struct`, a `map` or a `slice`.
+- Complex type should be either a `struct`, a `map` or a `slice`.
 You can arbitrarily nest them.

-For structs, use `global` or `json` tag to set field name.
+- For structs, use `global` or `json` tag to set field name.

-For maps, the key name is the map key (maps must use strings as keys.)
+- For maps, the key name is the map key (maps must use strings as keys.)

-For slices, all subscripts in Parameter Store must be integers.
+- For slices, all subscripts in Parameter Store must be integers.

 ### Shorthand for running on AWS ECS or Lambda